nsaylan/Cohort-19/devops/projects/505-microservices-ci-cd-pipeline/README.md

 sudo mv kubectl /usr/local/bin
 ```

-- After you install kubectl , you can verify its version with the following command:
+- After you install kubectl, you can verify its version with the following command:

 ```bash
 kubectl version --client
 ```

-- Switch user to jenkins for creating eks cluster.
-Execute following commands as `jenkins` user.
+- Switch user to Jenkins for creating eks cluster.
+Execute fthe ollowing commands as `jenkins` user.

 ```bash
 sudo su - jenkins -s /bin/bash